gabrie30/ghorg/README.md

 ## Selective Repository Cloning

 Ghorg provides several optional ways to narrow down which repositories get cloned.
-Filters are applied in this order: **flag-based filters → `--target-repos-path` → `ghorgonly` → `ghorgignore`**.
+Filters are applied in this order: **flag-based filters → `--target-repos-path` → `ghorgonly` → `ghorgignore` → `--repo-filter-hook`**.
 They can work in combination for a fine-grained control.

 ### Flag-based filters